Picton, New Zealand: Geography

 Picton is located in an inlet known as Picton Harbour, on the true right (south) side of the upper Queen Charlotte Sound / Tōtaranui.
 Picton Harbour is flanked to the west by Wedge Point, which separates it from Grove Arm, and to the east by The Snout, which separates it from Waikawa Bay.
 Within the harbour, Kaipupu Point splits the inlet into two, Picton Harbour proper to the east and Shakespeare Bay to the west.

 The main town is located on flat to rolling land at the head of Picton Harbour.
 Waitohi River starts in Essons Valley and passes through the town, draining into the sound near the ferry terminal.
 The township extends northeast along rolling land towards Waikawa Bay, separated from Picton Harbour by The Snout and Victoria Domain.

 On the land side, Picton is surrounded by hills and mountains, including Te Tara-o-Te-Marama/Mount Freeth to the west, the Robertson Range to the south and Mount McCormick to the east.
 The Elevation Saddle connects southwest of the town with the Tuamarina River valley and contains the main land transport routes between Picton and the rest of the South Island.

 Demographics

-Picton, including Waikawa, is defined by Statistics New Zealand as a small urban area and covers 9.64 km2.
+Picton, including Waikawa, is described by Stats NZ as a small urban area, which covers 9.64 km2.
 It had an estimated population of as of with a population density of people per km^{2}.